scrabbletank/farhome-rules/rulesdoc.md

 The spirits have the same attributes and proficiencies they had in life, but lose any maneuvers, abilities, or spells.
 Each spirit has 2 wounds and Resistance 2 for all physical damage from non-silvered weapons.
 The warriors act immediately after the summoners turn and obey simple commands.
 The spirits vanish after the duration or when exposed to direct sunlight.
 Corpses that have had their spirits from this spell cannot be raised again.

-Add an additional proficiency die for every level above 5th.
+Add a proficiency die for every level above 5th.

 #### Power Word: Harm